yountuan/fintech_innovators/README.md

 <p align="center">
+In the main page you will just see ERROR 404 Because I turned off Debug=True, so that other people will not see logs unless you are a developer that works on this project.
   <img src="images/Screenshot 2024-04-16 at 19.47.29.png" width="350" title="hover text">
   <img src="images/Screenshot 2024-04-16 at 19.47.11.png" width="350" alt="accessibility text">

+Here are the screenshots from swagger documentation, that shows the api endpoints for Payment application and Users application.
   <img src="images/Screenshot 2024-04-16 at 20.46.08.png" width="350" alt="accessibility text">
   <img src="images/Screenshot 2024-04-16 at 20.46.29.png" width="350" alt="accessibility text">
   <img src="images/Screenshot 2024-04-16 at 20.55.14.png" width="350" alt="accessibility text">
   <img src="images/Screenshot 2024-04-16 at 20.55.24.png" width="350" alt="accessibility text">
+You can see in the pictures below the tables in both Payments and Users app.
+It is shown below which fields you should fill and which data types they should be.
   <img src="images/Screenshot 2024-04-16 at 20.55.28.png" width="350" alt="accessibility text">
   <img src="images/Screenshot 2024-04-16 at 20.55.30.png" width="350" alt="accessibility text">
   <img src="images/Screenshot 2024-04-16 at 20.55.35.png" width="350" alt="accessibility text">
   <img src="images/Screenshot 2024-04-16 at 20.55.41.png" width="350" alt="accessibility text">
   <img src="images/Screenshot 2024-04-16 at 20.55.44.png" width="350" alt="accessibility text">
+And if could notice you should authenticate with JWT token which you can obtain from endpoints.
   <img src="images/Screenshot 2024-04-16 at 20.55.50.png" width="350" alt="accessibility text">
   <img src="images/Screenshot 2024-04-16 at 20.55.59.png" width="350" alt="accessibility text">